 All first-time borrowers are required to complete an Entrance Counseling Session before your loan will be transmitted to the guarantor.
 If you have repaid all of your previous loans, you will be asked to complete another Entrance Session.
 To complete the Entrance Counseling Session, go to: studentloans.gov

 If you call or receive a notice from the Department of Education with an anticipated disbursement date, please remember this date does NOT mean your refund from ULM will be available on that date.
 If you meet eligibility requirements, these disbursements are credited to your account, and the Controller’s Office then produces the appropriate refund for you.
-With the exception of the first scheduled refund date, Student Account Services, located on campus, mails paper check refunds or directly deposits refunds each week.
-You can apply for direct deposit at the La Capitol Federal Credit Union or Student Account Services (Coenen Hall 103).
+With the exception of the first scheduled refund date, Student Account Services, located on campus, transmits refunds to BankMobile weekly.
+How your refund is disbursed depends on how you have your refund set to come from BankMobile.

 If you wish to cancel your loan prior to disbursement, contact the Financial Aid Office either in writing, in person or through Warhawks email.

 The interest rate on both Direct Subsidized and Unsubsidized Loans are variable and adjusted annually on July 1st.
 The interest rate is not to exceed 8.25%.
-For Subsidized Loans, the undergraduate interest rate is 3.4% and the graduate rate is 6.8%.
+For Subsidized Loans, the undergraduate interest rate is 4.29%.
 The interest that accrues is paid by the Department of Education during periods of authorized deferment.
-For Unsubsidized Loans, the interest rate for both undergraduate and graduate students is 6.8%.
+For Unsubsidized Loans, the interest rate for undergraduate is 4.29% and 5.84% for graduate students.
 You are required to pay all interest, even during a period of authorized deferment.
 You have the option of capitalizing your interest while you are in school; however, please be aware that by doing so, you will ultimately owe more money when you graduate or leave school.
 Capitalized interest increases the principal balance of your loans and the total amount of interest costs you incur.